 What does it mean to be a worship leader?
 Many articles on the subject address musical, spiritual and technical issues involved in worship.
 In preparation for classes and seminars that I have taught, I’ve come to realize that these articles address only half the equation.
 While worship is important, leadership is equally important.
-The next four articles I submit will focus on leadership.
-They are entitled “The Gift of Leadership”, “Biblical Leadership Models”, “The Maturing Christian Leader” and “Leader Emergence.”
+Ready to dig deep?
+This in depth study about worship leaders in the Bible is very long, but it is broken into four parts: “The Gift of Leadership”, “Biblical Leadership Models”, “The Maturing Christian Leader” and “Leader Emergence.”

 Included are some questions that are intended to reinforce the major points of each section.
 I suggest that you spend some dedicated time before the Lord in prayer, mediation and soul searching to answer these questions as thoroughly and accurately as possible.
 If you don’t have a good answer, continue in an attitude of prayerful waiting until you have your answer.
-It is my prayer that understanding God’s call to leadership will help you become more effective as a worship leader.
+It is my prayer that understanding God’s call to leadership of worship leaders in the bible will help you become more effective as a worship leader.

 A leader is someone you will follow to a place you wouldn’t go yourself.

 Have you ever wondered what makes a good leader?
 The makings of a good leader are many, and vary based on the context of the position.
 In business, a good leader is one who maximizes profit and shareholder value without depleting company resources.
 In the home, a good leader is one who focuses on the well-being of the family; profitability is not a concern.
 In the Church, a good leader is one whom the Lord uses to build the body of Christ, prepare people for service and good works and to positively affect the world for Christ using the Church’s and the Church’s community human and physical resources.